Quick reference: Policies and procedures

 If you wish to add a School of Sustainability course after the official drop/add deadline, you may request special permission to do so.
-Instructor approval is required; however, instructor approval does not guarantee school approval.
+Instructor and school approval are required.
 Drop/add deadlines are posted on the Academic Calendar.

 Complete the Enrollment Change Request Form in its entirety.
 On the back of the form, you must describe how you will make up any late work.
 You must also obtain the instructor’s signature on the back of the form.
 A copy of an email directly from the instructor granting you permission to add the course late may be substituted for an actual signature.